Shoeboxam/Texture_Synthesis/README.md

 Procedural sprite generation with an application in Minecraft resource pack mod support.
-Core image manipulation logic, from filters, to the data structure, are all handled in the raster module.
+Core image manipulation logic, from filters, to the data structure, are all handled in the raster submodule.

 The Minecraft application creates an undirected graph from groups of related images.
 The most connected nodes within each bunch are designated as templates.
 Every default image classified with a template is profiled, and the data is stored in a tree of json files.